zeezee003/Netherat/Session Notes/Session 6 - Bone Serpents and Black Altars.md

 The tide turned.

-[[D&D - Player/00 Netherat/Voro]] unleashed a hail of damage, wearing the creature down piece by piece.
+[[Voro]] unleashed a hail of damage, wearing the creature down piece by piece.
 And then, with divine light arcing off his blade, [[Callum]] smote the beast into dust, bones shattering in a radiant blast.

 The chamber fell still.
 One zealot remained, unconscious.
 The summoning had failed.
 But something worse now stirred in the deep.